| This

 Non-Violent Coordinating Committee (SNCC) and possibly Congress

 of Racial Equality (CORE).
 I sure wish I had kept those flyers.
+Looking back, there were several parallels between this event and

 the bluegrass festivals I’ve been attending the last 15 years.